 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafés and restaurants.
-The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, Dome Church, Alexander Nevsky Cathedral, medieval Old Town Hall and Great Guild Hall.
-In the afternoon we do a walking tour through the Kadriorg Park and the area surrounding the Kadriorg Palace.
-The evening offers an optional medieval dinner at Restaurant Peppersack.
+The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, the Dome Church, Alexander Nevsky Cathedral and medieval Old Town Hall.
+In the afternoon an optional excursion is offered to Kadriorg Park and visit to KUMU, the award-winning new Estonian art museum, with its collections of classic and contemporary fine art.
+The evening offers an optional dinner at Restaurant Maikrahv.

 DAY 10 (Sunday): TALLINN DEPARTURE